tytydraco/yessleep/out/Every_month_my_college_goes_into_lockdown_Starting_at_8pm_please_lock_ALL_Geminis_inside_their_rooms.md

 Starting my freshman year, I started to realize how badly the Gemini students were being treated, with the guys getting the worst of it.
 Being a late admission, I was new, along with another kid who appeared to be the joker of the class at first.
 He was friendly enough, introducing himself with a grin.
 We were asked for our star signs as an ice breaker– or what I thought was an ice breaker– and he shrugged with a small smile.
 "Uh, I think I'm a Gemini?"
 He sounded unsure of himself, leaning back in his chair.

 "Yeah.
-I was born on July 10th.
+I was born on June 10th.
 I'm a Gemini."

 I expected that to be the end of it, but I noticed a sudden shift in the air.
 Like the guy had just announced he had murdered his whole family.
 The girl sitting next to him inched away slowly, dragging her laptop with her, while the rest of the class seemed to collectively let out a breath before twisting to the back of the class.
 It was almost a robotic movement, their heads snapping around, eyes narrowing.
 I didn't even see them.